Do I Qualify For A Diversion Program?

 Contact Marino Law Firm, LLC, To Learn More

 Located in Destrehan, we represent clients across southeastern Louisiana.
 We understand the different requirements that each county may have for its diversion program.
-If you have questions, we invite you to call our office at 985-764-1515 to arrange a consultation with one of our experienced attorneys.
+If you have questions, we invite you to contact our office through email or by calling 985-235-9000 to arrange a consultation with one of our experienced attorneys.

 During regular business hours, please contact the office with any urgent matters, including updates to an existing case.
 Our staff will be able to assist or relay important information to our lawyers.